 To complete this quickstart, you must install the following components:

-An instance of Windows Server 2008 SQL Server.
+An instance of SQL Server.
 This includes SQL Server Express, which is included in a default installation of Visual Studio 2015, or as part of the Data storage and processing workload in Visual Studio 2017.

 The Northwind sample database.
 To download this sample database, see the download page, Sample Databases for SQL Server.

 Define the ASP.NET application, define the data model, create the data service, and enable access to resources.

 Start the service from Visual Studio and access the service by submitting HTTP GET requests through a Web browser to the exposed feed.

 Create a WPF app to consume the OData feed, bind data to Windows controls, change data in the bound controls, and then send the changes back to the data service.

 Project files from a completed version of the quickstart can be downloaded from the WCF Data Services Documentation Samples page.